TrietCute/music-player-app/README.txt

-Install extension Live Server, then run file index with Live Server.
+Install extension Live Server (if using VSCode), then run file index with Live Server.